 Prior to completing the Certificate in Editing program at the University of Washington, I worked for over fifteen years in government and as a consultant, writing and editing a wide range of documents: reports and policy papers, ordinances, presentation materials, press releases and public notices, and training manuals.
 I also put my years of studying design to use developing print and digital publications and presentation materials.
 I am also a certified Microsoft Office Specialist (MOS) Expert in Word 2019.

 In my spare time I keep myself busy by shooting, developing, and printing my own black-and-white photographs and writing Word macros (see our blog for some of these).
-I am a member of ACES and for the past two years have served on the board of directors of the Northwest Editor’s Guild.
+I am a member of ACES and served for three years on the board of directors of the Northwest Editor’s Guild.